geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 Plots: if unleashed it becomes the final turn and a grand battle occurs as every player gets one turn to act and resolve their conspiracy.
 Only players with plots can take turns in the grant battle

-Use magic, ingots, flesh and wool to build a secret golem or champion for your conspiracy, when activated has vast power and influence and vic
+Use magic, ingots, flesh and wool to build a secret golem or champion for your conspiracy, when activated has vast power and influence and victory points.

+Resources: ingots, wool, gold, phlogiston, aether, bread, glass, brick, timber

+Your conspiracy/chars can take one of several actions.
+Manage work, move pawns, enter politics, build plot, build factory, rally influence, bolster lodge?

+certain rituals can change the alignment of the planets to create constellations that are helpful for certain lodges or for certain plots

+can claim things from the guild based on your ranking in the guild/lodge?

+Resource types: pawns, coin, energy, material, occult, artifact

  - [ ] Suspicion cards?
 You can use a power from your secrets deck but it lets other players unfurl your conspiracy.